Macroscopic fluctuation theory of interacting Brownian particles: Introduction

 In parallel, another formalism has been developed to describe the \textit{macroscopic} density of particles, which describes the system of particles~\eqref{eq:EqBrownianPart} at large scales (long time and large distances).
 The fluctuating hydrodynamics~\cite{Spohn:1983} and the macroscopic fluctuation theory (MFT, not to be confused with mean-field theory)~\cite{Bertini:2015} indeed provide a systematic approach to analyse the large-scale dynamical properties of diffusive systems (which obey Fick's or Fourier's law).
 The main advantage of this approach is that it is analytically amenable.
 The MFT has indeed permitted to obtain various exact results concerning, for instance, the displacements of tracer particles or integrated currents for various models ranging from stochastic lattice gases, such as the SEP, to heat transfer models like the Kipnis-Marchioro-Presutti model~\cite{Derrida:2009a,Krapivsky:2012,Krapivsky:2014,Krapivsky:2015,Krapivsky:2015a,Sadhu:2015,Poncet:2021,Grabsch:2022,Bettelheim:2022,Mallick:2022,Krajenbrink:2022,Rizkallah:2022,Grabsch:2023,Grabsch:2024,Grabsch:2024b,Bodineau:2025,Saha:2025}.
 Recently, we have shown how to apply the MFT to describe the large-scale properties of systems of interacting Brownian particles described by~\eqref{eq:EqBrownianPart}~\cite{Grabsch:2025b}.

-In this article, we provide full details on this result, and show explicit applications to explicit examples of Brownian particles with pairwise interaction, in one dimension and beyond.
-We additionally consider one-dimensional systems of Brownian particles with nearest-neighbour interactions, such as the Rouse chain or the model of tethered particles.
-In particular, this formalism allows us to obtain exact results on the statistics of the current through a given surface, of a tagged particle (a tracer), and to characterize the large scale correlations that emerge in the system.
+In this article, we provide full details on this result, and show explicit applications to specific examples of Brownian particles with pairwise interaction, in one dimension and beyond.
+For completeness, we recall the case of the Calogero potential studied in Ref.~\cite{Grabsch:2025b}, as well as the virial expansion used to apply the MFT formalism to an arbitrary interaction potential~\cite{Grabsch:2025b}.
+We additionally consider here one-dimensional systems of Brownian particles with nearest-neighbour interactions, such as the Rouse chain~\cite{Rouse:1953}, the model of sticky hard rods~\cite{Baxter:1968,Percus:1982}, and the model of tethered particles~\cite{Yuste:2025}.
+We recall from~\cite{Grabsch:2025b} that this formalism gives access to the displacement of a tagged particle (a tracer) in one dimension.
+We additionally apply here this formalism to obtain exact results on the statistics of the current through a given surface in a $d$-dimensional channel.
+We also characterize the large-scale density and current fluctuations that emerge in the system in any dimension (while only the density-density fluctuations were considered in~\cite{Grabsch:2025b}).

 The article is organized as follows.
 We first recall the general framework of MFT in Section~\ref{sec:MFT}, and in particular the transport coefficients $D(\rho)$ and $\sigma(\rho)$ that play a central role in this formalism.
 We then show in Section~\ref{sec:TrCoefs} that $D$ and $\sigma$ take a simple form for the model of interacting Brownian particles described by~\eqref{eq:EqBrownianPart}.
 We also determine these coefficients explicitly, either exactly or relying on approximations, for various interaction potentials in any dimension.
 In Section~\ref{sec:OneDimensionMFT}, we combine these expressions with recent results obtained in the MFT literature to characterise the position of a tracer and the current in one-dimensional systems of interacting Brownian particles.
 In higher dimensions, we obtain new results by applying the MFT to $d$-dimensional channels in Section~\ref{sec:MFTchannels}, and in infinite $d$-dimensional systems in Section~\ref{sec:MFTdDimension}.